This is a Hypertext access file that allows you to manage web server configuration.

-You are able to create a custom 404 Error page stating that this page is no longer here and add places where the user can click to something else.
+You are able to create a custom 404 error message stating that "this page no longer exists," and list other helpful resources the user can select instead.

 Broken or 404 Error pages can be harmful to your website as they cause bad user experience.
 It is best to redirect all 404 pages to a page that closely matches what was previously there.
 Read more about 301 Redirects in our glossary.

 This is an HTML tag denoting emphasis which will indicate to make the content within the tags italics.

 This HTML tag denotes a strong emphasis making the text within the code bold.

 A way of determining which of two designs performs better based on user response.
 This technique can be applied to webpages, email campaigns, and more.

 This term refers to everything the user sees upon viewing a website in their browser prior to scrolling further down the page.

 This refers to how easily users can access web page content.
 For example, if someone is hearing impaired and the web page requires sound to understand the meaning then that page is considered not accessible.
 The term is also used frequently with mobile websites e.g. a mobile website is more accessible than a non-mobile optimized site.